alopezrivera/tudelft-ae-study-planner/README.md

 # Study Dashboard

+Dashboard designed and tuned for the **TU Delft Bachelor's** grade system.
+Copy your grades onto the `Courses` sheet and let the magic happen.

+## Introduction

 At some point in my Bachelor's I realized I could do with an effective way to

 1. Visually inspect my progress